BetterWayElectronics/ps4-nor-validator/README.md

 	11/12 - Validate

 		Will scan the entire dump from start to finish and produce a readable validation output in HTML format.
-Remember, you can put multiple dumps in the same directory.
-Becomes option 10 if offline.
+Becomes option 11 if server is offline.

 ## File Information: ##
-	File MD5: 5B796B6C3F104ED50CB2E03BEACD46F5
+	File MD5: 017C52D54FAE4253B38151C4A222AF15
-	Technical Support: hellomoto@betterwayelectronics.com.au
+	Technical Support: iacceptbitcoin@betterwayelectronics.com.au

 	System Requirements:
 	Minimum 4 CPU Threads